 Everyone knows that Halloween candy is bad for your teeth, but not many understand what candy can do to your digestive system.
 While too many sweet confections can give you a stomachache, certain types of candy are worse than others when it comes to affecting your digestion and overall health.
 While the gooey gobs may taste good going down, be aware of the pitfalls, especially if you have any existing gastrointestinal issues.
-Manhattan gastroenterologist Dr. Shawn Khodadadian wants you to enjoy the holiday while you protect your health.
+Our gastrology specialists want you to enjoy the holiday while you protect your health.
 Here’s a rundown of popular candies.

 Chocolate is a Halloween favorite.
 Some kids (and adults too) won’t have anything to do with candy that’s not covered, coated, or cored with deep, rich chocolate.
 But chocolate contains caffeine, a known diuretic so it can cause diarrhea if ingested in sufficient quantities.
 Unless you want to spend the day after on the toilet, moderate your consumption.